 Mac mini 2015 release date: When is the new Mac mini coming out?

 The 2014 Mac mini became available to buy immediately after Apple's 16 October keynote ended, and you can still order a new Mac mini on the Online Apple Store.
 Shipping times are not clear since Apple changed its online store - now products just say "Get Delivery Dates", but a search by postcode suggests the unit will ship in 24 hours, suggesting an immanent launch is unlikley.

-However, since the introduction of that Mac mini Apple has added new processors to it's range of laptops - with the MacBook Air and the 13in MacBook Pro models gaining the latest Broadwell processors.
+However, an update is overdue.
+Since the introduction of the Mac mini in 2014, Apple has added new processors to it's range of laptops - with the MacBook Air and the 13in MacBook Pro models gaining the latest Broadwell processors.

 Mac mini 2015 price: How much will the new Mac mini cost?